ChaseRichardsonGit/TheButler/README.md

             Collect images and links/urls
                  Get list of users that haven't interacted in 7 days and give em a whaddup Build a bot.
 Unleash it at the push of a button.

+            Temperatures - Give each persona different personalities based on their temp.
+                BlogBot - Creates blog articles for you based on a given subject?
+                Melfi? - Weekly check in, scheduled appointment, Sundays at 10AM.
+                GOD Bot - Kill all butlers, kill yourself, then start the butler.
+Also where you summon the butler to your computer.
+            Token Size

             Three Bots: